 HWZOA has defined-contribution pension plans for eligible nonunion and union employees for which it contributes a percentage of each participating employee's gross salary.
-The contributions for the year ended December 31, 2012 were approximately \$900,000.
+The contributions for the years ended December 31, 2013 and 2012 were approximately \$1,000,000 and \$900,000, respectively.